-Heads of Year monitor attendance and if pupil attendance is considered a cause for concern parents are contacted in the first instance and invited in for discussions on how the situation can be improved.
+Heads of Year monitor attendance and if pupil attendance is considered a cause for concern, parents are contacted in the first instance and invited in for discussions on how the situation can be improved.
+The SENDCo is consulted with regards to provision, support and needs for students.
 The school has an Education Welfare Officer who can be referred to for involvement if needed.